 Being a parent is an all-consuming and relentless task.
 Relentless, of course, because no “good” parent ever really clocks off.
 Not even a sleeping child means you’re in the safe zone.
 As I typed up that sentence, I literally heard my son crying and had to go and tend to him; he was standing in the hallway.
 Asleep, presumably, but still needing my care.
 And all-consuming because being a “good” parent means that almost every exposed thought and action is in consideration of how it will affect my child.

 Something that continually amazes me is the intensely comparative feelings I have when my child sleeps, as opposed to when he will not.
-Amongst those “phases” (I know, such a buzz word in the parenting world) of a two year old refusing to sleep – I mean, literally telling me “I am NOT sleeping,” I turn from a mother with inexhaustible patience and an interest in alternative parenting, to one who almost wants to smack her child on the bottom, throw him in his room, lock the door and make herself an espresso martini.
+When in the midst of one of those “phases” of a two year old refusing to sleep – I mean, literally telling me “I am NOT sleeping,” I turn from a mother with inexhaustible patience and an interest in alternative parenting, to one who almost wants to smack her child on the bottom, throw him in his room, lock the door and make herself an espresso martini.

 If you’re a parent who is lucky enough to have a partner around, at least the load of annoying crap kids do can be shared among the two of you.
 If not, may some sort of higher power give you strength to carry on.
 Typically, I don’t see myself as someone who gets super easily annoyed by things; I try to be an empathic person with a compassionate heart.
 But boy does the “refusal to sleep at bedtime” rubbish get to me.
 I can feel this sense of fury rising inside me – fed by questions through gritted teeth such as, WHY WON’T HE JUST SLEEP, (and, what have I done to deserve this.)